nprapps/usda-plant-hardiness/readme.rst

 usda-plant-hardiness
 ======================================================

+*To understand how we set up the maps for this story, check out [our blog post](https://blog.apps.npr.org/2024/11/26/slippy-maps.html) on the subject*

 This news app is built on our `interactive template <https://github.com/nprapps/interactive-template>`_.
 Check the readme for that template for more details about the structure and mechanics of the app, as well as how to start your own project.

 Getting started